From lunches and carols to markets and meeting Santa

 |16 Jun||Youth Day||Check out more events happening in June|

 |9 Aug||National Women's Day||Check out more events happening in August|

 |24 Sept||Heritage Day||Check out more events happening in September|

 |26 Dec||Day of Goodwill||Check out more events happening in December

-Do your bit of good with these places to volunteer at in Cape Town.
+Lend a helping hand at these places to volunteer in Cape Town.

 Don’t break the bank while keeping the kids entertained, here are free and cheap things to do with kids.